LexouDuck/cccmk/README.md

 - `cccmk diff`: comparing tracked project files to the corresponding "project template" source file
 - `cccmk update`: updating files in existing projects, to synchronize them with their "project template" source

-To learn more, try using `cccmk help`.
+To learn more, try using `cccmk --help`.